UCLA-BD2K/ACCRs/Annotation_Guide.md

 Values provided in this category provide additional details about the document (i.e., metadata).

 For these values, annotators recorded:
 * **Funding Source**.
 Any text indicating government entities or organizations providing funding for the publication, or explicit statements that no outside funding was provided.
-Example: *the work was supported by grants from the Muscular Dystrophy Association*
+Where appropriate and specified in the document, these values include initials of grant recipients in parentheses.
+Example: *the work was supported by grants from the Muscular Dystrophy Association (to fs)*

 * **Award number**.
 Identifiers, if any, corresponding to specific financial support from the entities specified in Funding Source.
-Where appropriate,  Example: *HD32062 from the National Institutes of Health*
+Example: *HD32062 from the National Institutes of Health*

 * **Disclosures/Conflict of interest**.
 Any text descriptions or statements regarding financial disclosures and those of conflicts of interest, or explicit statements that authors have no conflicts of interest to declare.
 Example: *Dr. Lastname has received research support from MedicalCo and DrugCo*

 * **References**.
 A numerical value providing a count of all references cited.
 Reference text is not included.
 Example: *12*.

-### Scoring
-TBD

 ## Post-processing
-TBD

 ### Automated processing
 All text values, with the exception of those in Title and Author, were converted to all lowercase characters to improve word-level comparisons.